 Which makes the beret date back to the early 80’s.

 I had seen this sweater thousands of times in our childhood pics, but it wasn’t until the day I found it on a chest that I saw all its true potential – in the photos it looked too 70s-ish for me.

 The best part of it?
 Guess who made this with her own hands!
 Of course, mom.
 She made it probably 30 years ago, and it’s still going strong.

 I love looking at the little yarn knots on the inside she made to connect the different colors, it’s like looking back in time at the whole process of her making it.

 Every time I wear it, I get compliments on how original it is, and people ask me where I got it – Sorry, limited edition!

 Now it’s your turn to tell the world your clothes’ love stories.
 Go thrifting, swap, borrow, have fun with clothes – that’s what they’re for, fashion wasn’t meant to be boring.

-Realizing the potential of her second-hand clothes reassured to facts for me: my mom is so dams stylish, and you don’t really need to spend money on unnecessary things.
+Realizing the potential of her second-hand clothes reassured to facts for me: my mom is so dams stylish, and hand-me-down clothes are the best.